atticusrussell/MIPS/README.md

 The devised MIPS program accepts as inputs the first two Fibonacci numbers, which it sums to find the third Fibonacci number, which it stores.
 The second and third Fibonacci numbers are then summed to calculate the fourth, which is stored.
 This process repeats six additional times, summing the previous two Fibonacci numbers and storing the result, so that 10 total Fibonacci numbers, including the two provided, are known.
 Each calculated Fibonacci number is stored into Data Memory, starting at address 0, and the tenth calculated Fibonacci number stored at address 9.
 This algorithm is implemented through use of the MIPS assembly ORI instruction to load the first Fibonacci number into a specific register.
 It accepts the number as the immediate value of the instruction, and it is compared against R0, which always holds the value of zero in a MIPS processor (at least traditionally, and also in this program, but only because R0 is never written to after initialization to zero), and the result of the bitwise OR is stored in the specific register.
 The value of this register is then stored into address zero of Data Memory using the SW MIPS instruction with register R0 and an offset of zero.
 This process is repeated to load the second Fibonacci number into the next register and the next position in Data Memory (using SW with an offset of one).
 The sum of the first two Fibonacci numbers is computed using the ADD instruction, specifying the first two registers as addends and the next register as the destination for the sum.
 This sum is the third Fibonacci number, and it is stored in Data Memory at the third address using the SW instruction.
 This process is repeated seven additional times, so that all of the first 10 Fibonacci numbers are stored in Data Memory, and then the program ends.

 A VHDL testbench was created to provide clock and reset signals to the MIPS processor.
 The Fibonacci program was behaviorally simulated, and the contents of Data Memory at the end of the program were inspected to determine the output of the Fibonacci program.

+### Timing
+Setup time is the amount of time prior to the rising edge of the clock in which the inputs of a circuit must not change to avoid metastability.
+Hold time is the amount of time after the rising edge of the clock in which the inputs of a circuit must not change to avoid metastability.

+The pipelined MIPS processor was initialized with a clock frequency of 10 MHz and was implemented using Xilinx Vivado 2019.1.
+A timing analysis and post-implementation timing simulation were run, and the results of both were recorded.
+If the results indicated that neither setup or hold times were violated, the clock was incremented by five MHz and re-implemented.
+This process was repeated until timing-failure.

 ## Results and Analysis
 The aforementioned pipelined MIPS processor created in VHDL was behaviorally simulated with Xilinx Vivado using the created self-checking VHDL testbench and the machine code created to test each MIPS instruction loaded into Instruction Memory.
 The waveform generated by this behavioral simulation is shown in [Figure 2](#figure-2-selected-section-of-waveform-generated-by-behavioral-simulation-of-pipelined-mips-processor-running-test-instructions-in-vivado).